maemreyo/glean-vault/glean/10_Sources/Articles/The giant heat pumps designed to warm whole districts.md

 I ask why Helen Oy decided to install hundreds of megawatts of these boilers and Mr Aaltonen says that they are cheaper to install than heat pumps and having them also means he and colleagues don't have to rely entirely on the air, which is limited in terms of how much heat it can provide at scale.
 Plus, the electric boilers can help to soak up surplus renewables and provide an electricity grid-balancing function, he says.

 There are no heat pumps in the UK that rival the systems under development in Denmark, Germany and Finland.
-However, some new district heating networks are on the way, such as the Exeter Energy Network, which will supply the University of Exeter and other customers.
+However, some new district heating networks are on the way, such as the Exeter Energy Network, which [[20_Vocabulary/will|will]] supply the University of Exeter and other customers.

 The minimum planned capacity of the network is 12MW.
-It will feature three 4MW air-to-water heat pumps, with the first unit due to become operational in 2028.
+It [[20_Vocabulary/will|will]] feature three 4MW air-to-water heat pumps, with the first unit due to become operational in 2028.

 Keith Baker at Glasgow Caledonian University, who researches district heating systems, says the UK has opportunities to make more of this technology.
 Water in disused mines, which maintains a relatively stable temperature, [is beginning to supply](https://www.bbc.co.uk/news/articles/c2lk1y582r0o) larger heat pumps here, for example.